-\paragraph{\textbf{Dataset}} To have comparable results with Zhou \etal \cite{zhou2015interlinked}, we performed all our experiments on the HELEN Dataset \cite{smith2013exemplar}.
+\paragraph{\textbf{Datasets}} To have comparable results with \cite{zhou2015interlinked}, we performed our experiments on the HELEN Dataset \cite{smith2013exemplar}.
 The HELEN dataset contains $2330$ images.
 Each image is annotated with binary masks labeled by $11$ categories: background, face skin, eyes (left, right), eyebrows (left, right), nose, upper-lip, lower-lip, inner mouth and hair.
-Like \cite{zhou2015interlinked,liu2015multi,yamashita2015cost,wei2017learning,lin2019face}, we split the dataset into training, validation, and test set with respectively $2000$, $230$, and $100$ samples. \paragraph{\textbf{Evaluation metric}} This paper uses the $ F_1 $ score as the evaluation metric.
+Like \cite{zhou2015interlinked,liu2015multi,yamashita2015cost,wei2017learning,lin2019face}, we split the dataset into training, validation, and test set with respectively $2000$, $230$, and $100$ samples.

+We also applied our model on CelebAMask-HQ dataset \cite{celebamaskhq}.
+CelebAMask-HQ is a large-scale facial image dataset.
+It consists of $30,000$ high-resolution face images selected from CelebA\cite{celeba}.
+Each picture is semantically labelled with labels corresponding to specific facial elements.
+These semantic tags are divided into $19$ categories, and these categories contain both facial elements and accessory items including: skin, nose, eyes, eyebrows, ears, mouth, lips, hair, hats, glasses, ears, necklaces, necks, and clothes.
+In our experiments, we only used the semantic labels shared with those from the HELEN dataset, and we divide the dataset into a training set, a test set, and a validation set according to the ratio of $6 : 2 : 2$.
+This corresponds to $18,000 $, $ 6000 $, and $ 6000 $ images, respectively.

+\paragraph{\textbf{Evaluation metric}} This paper uses the $ F_1 $ score as the evaluation metric.
 The $F_1$ score is the harmonic mean of the precision and recall, and reaches its best value at 1 (perfect precision and recall) and worst at 0.
 The metric is formulated as follows:

 where TP denotes True Positive predictions, FP False Positive predictions, and FN False Negative predictions.